Average residential rates and charges are summarised in the table below;

 Your rates pay for the maintenance of roads, parks and playgrounds, rubbish collection, community events, libraries and all of the amazing services they provide, preserving the natural environment and a wide range of other services.

-- Option One: Payment in full by 11 October 2019
+- Option One: Upfront and in full Payment by 25 September 2020

-- Option Two: Four Instalments (Instalment interest of 3.25% applies)
+- Option Two: Four Instalments (Instalment interest of 0% applies)

-Instalment 1 – Due 11 October 2019
+Instalment 1 – Due 20 November 2020

-Instalment 2 - Due 13 December 2019
+Instalment 2 - Due 15 January 2021

-Instalment 3 – Due 14 February 2020
+Instalment 3 – Due 19 March 2021

-Instalment 4 – Due 17 April 2020
+Instalment 4 – Due 21 May 2021

 - Pay by BPay using Biller Code 49007 and your assessment number as the reference number.

-- Pay in Person at Australia Post Offices in Western Australia.
+- Pay in person at Australia Post Offices in Western Australia.

-- Pay by Credit or Debit Card, in person at the City administration building, by telephoning 1300 963 103 or pay online.
+- Pay by credit or debit card, by telephoning 1300 963 103 or pay online

-- Pay by Mail directly to the City at Locked Bag 80, Welshpool DC WA 6986.
+- Pay by mail directly to the City at Locked Bag 80, Welshpool DC WA 6986.

-- Pay in Person at Council 1317 Albany Highway Cannington during office hours.
+- Pay in person at Council 1317 Albany Highway Cannington during office hours.(cashless payments only)

 When a person sells or disposes of land, the owner or agent must advise the City in writing within 21 days of the change in ownership, giving full details of the purchaser and the date of the transfer of land.

 If you feel the valuation applied to your property is incorrect, you can lodge an objection with the Valuer General’s office within 60 days of the issue of your rates notice.
-This process is only for objections to the GRV allocated to a property by the State Government and not the rate in the dollar.
+This process is only for objections to the Gross Rental Value (GRV) allocated to a property by the State Government and not the rate in the dollar.
 The City of Canning is not authorised to alter property valuations except on the advice of the Valuer General’s office.

 or phone 08 9273 7373.

 A specified area rate applies to properties in a designated area within the City.
 Owners in Canning Vale pay a special rate to cover the costs of additional landscaping services which is listed as an additional item on the rate notice.
-The same GRV used for calculating rates is applied to this rate to calculate the specified area rate payable.
+The same Gross Rental Value (GRV) used for calculating rates is applied to this rate to calculate the specified area rate payable.
 The City is required to use the money from specified area rates for the purpose for which the rate is imposed and in the financial year in which it is imposed.